dashpay/docs/masternodes/setup.rst

 - ``feeSourceAddress``: An (optional) address used to fund ProTx fee.
   ``payoutAddress`` will be used if not specified.

-Note that the operator is responsible for specifying their own reward address in a separate ``update_service`` transaction if you specify a non-zero ``operatorReward``.
+Note that the operator is responsible for :ref:`specifying their own reward <dip3-update-service>` address in a separate ``update_service`` transaction if you specify a non-zero ``operatorReward``.
 The owner of the masternode collateral does not specify the operator's payout address.

 Example (remove line breaks if copying)::